salim4n/rust-grpc-embedder/readme.md

-You're right, I apologize for not reading the HuggingFace service implementation properly.
-Let me create an accurate README based on the actual implementation:

 # Rust gRPC Embedder Service

 A high-performance embedding service built with Rust, providing text embeddings via gRPC.
 This service leverages both FastEmbed for embedding generation and Hugging Face's Llama-3.3-70B-Instruct model for intelligent markdown chunking.